BenArayathel/project-0/README.md

 ## User Stories
-Total Points: 23 points (the points correspond to the difficulty of the task)
+Total Points: 26 points (the points correspond to the difficulty of the task)

-* As a user, I can register for a customer account.
+* As a user, I can register for a customer account (checking or savings or both!).
+	* 3 points
+* (Stretch goal) As a user, I can apply for a joint account
 	* 3 points
 * As a user, I can login.
 	* 2 points